 Salesforce Cloud is one of the leading cloud-based customer relationship management (CRM) solutions.
 It provides a shared view of your customers and their relationship with the business.
 With Salesforce Cloud, users can automate service processes and streamline workflows.

-Squadcast is an end-to-end incident response tool.
-Built with an SRE mindset, it streamlines all the incident response activities.
+Squadcast is an end-to-end Reliability Workflow platform.
+Built with an SRE mindset, it streamlines all incident response activities.
 Squadcast aligns your teams towards a common organizational goal of better reliability.

 Now you can integrate Salesforce Cloud with Squadcast and route detailed ticket alerts from Salesforce Cloud to the right users in Squadcast.
 With this alert source integration, you can send alerts to Squadcast and create corresponding incidents.
 Whenever an event/case is created or updated in Salesforce, it gets reflected in Squadcast.

 Step1: In Squadcast, from the navigation bar on the left, select Services.
 Pick the applicable Team from the Team-picker on the top.
 Next, click on Alert Sources for the applicable Service.